 As long as there is a regular flow of money to where it's most needed, I think we can improve the lives of everyone we care about.
 The biggest snafu is once again the government, and its rules of what we can and can't give our loved ones because of estate tax consequences.

 It should make us happy that we can financially give back to our parents.
 Parents will probably be more than happy to pass on their assets to their children as well if their children have shown so much financial generosity.
-Each case will be a little different in terms of how much to give, but the goal is the same.
-To allocate money to where it can be best utilized.
+Accumulating generational wealth helps ease a parent's anxiety after they are gone.

 Recommendation To Build Wealth

-Manage Your Money In One Place: Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Manage Your Money In One Place: Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.